Nutella: Production

 Nutella is produced in various facilities.
 In the North American market, it is produced at a plant in Brantford, Ontario, Canada and more recently in San José Iturbide, Guanajuato, Mexico.

 For Australia and New Zealand, Nutella has been manufactured in Lithgow, New South Wales, since the late 1970s.

 Two of the four Ferrero plants in Italy produce Nutella, in Alba, Piedmont, and in Sant'Angelo dei Lombardi in Campania.
 In France, a production facility is located in Villers-Écalles.
 For Eastern Europe (including Southeast Europe, Poland, Turkey, Czech Republic and Slovakia) and South Africa, it is produced in Warsaw and Manisa.
 For Germany and northern Europe, Nutella is produced at the Ferrero plant in Stadtallendorf, which has been in existence since 1956.
-Nutella entered the Russian market and also has a production plant in Vladimir.
+Nutella entered the Russian market and has a production plant in Vladimir.

 Ferrero also has a plant in Poços de Caldas, Brazil, which supplies the Brazilian market, with part of the production being exported overseas.
 It is also manufactured in Turkey and exported to countries such as India.

 Global production in 2013 was about 350,000 tonnes.
 As of 2015, it was sold in 75 countries.

 Use

 In Italy, one of the most common ways to consume it is by spreading it on slices of filone (a typical Italian loaf bread) or between two or more slices of sandwich bread (pancarrè e Nutella).
 These two uses are very typical among Italian children as an afternoon snack or during school recess.
-It is also traditionally used as a filling in cornetti, bomboloni, and crepes, or in recipes such as sbriciolona alla Nutella and nutellotti, soft cookies with a warm Nutella center.
+It is also traditionally used as a filling in cornetti, bomboloni, and crepes, or in recipes such as sbriciolona alla Nutella and nutellotti, soft cookies with a warm Nutella centre.

 Within Europe, Nutella is a popular topping for pancakes among children in Ireland, often fills the peach-shaped breskvice cookies in Croatia, replacing the traditional jam and is spread atop baguettes in France, creating open sandwiches eaten with coffee for breakfast.
 Outside of Europe, Nutella is used to fill sandwiches in Senegal, which are then eaten as an afternoon snack.